Back To CourseCreating a Business Plan

-An initial public offering or IPO represents the first offering of stock to investors.
+An initial public offering (or IPO) represents the first offering of stock to investors.
 Stock is a share or percentage owned in a corporation.
 When investors purchase stock, the corporation receives cash to fund or finance operations.
-Common stock represents one type of stock ownership, and in return for the investment, common stockholders receive voting rights.
-For each share owned by a common stockholder, they receive one vote on major corporate decisions.
+Common stock represents one type of stock ownership.
+In return for the investment, common stockholders receive voting rights.
+For each share owned by a common stockholder, he or she receives one vote on major corporate decisions.
 However, explains Fernando, corporations give up 100% decision making to these stockholders.
-Mr. Wesley asks that as chief financial officer, he can't make a final decision?
-Fernando exclaims, 'No, the common stockholders have the authority if they own the majority of the shares.'
+Mr. Wesley asks that as chief financial officer, can't he make a final decision?
+Fernando says, 'No, the common stockholders have the authority if they own the majority of the shares.'

-However, there exists a solution to ensure a certain class of stockholders (the more business savvy investors) retain the majority vote by offering two different classes of common stock: class A and class B. For example, class A investors may receive 10 votes per share, while class B investors receive 1 vote per share.
+There is a solution, though, to ensure a certain class of stockholders (the more business savvy investors) retain the majority vote by offering two different classes of common stock: class A and class B. For example, class A investors may receive 10 votes per share, while class B investors receive 1 vote per share.

 He then asks, 'What if the IPO takes off?
 We fulfill the current manufacturer's orders, anticipate an influx of international orders, and then need more funding?'
 Fernando explains the corporation can issue stock warrants, which allow investors to purchase the stock on a specific day for a specific price.
 This allows the corporation to receive cash to meet the international order demand.
 Investors are eager to purchase stock warrants because they know the price per share will likely increase with new international orders.
 Mr. Wesley thanks Fernando for explaining stock warrants because he confuses them with stock options.
 Stock options are similar, they are sold for a specific price on a specific day but by another investor, not directly from the corporation.
 Mr. Wesley asks one more question, 'Which agency regulates stock?'

-The Securities and Exchange Commission (SEC) regulates stock offerings.
-While they do not guarantee the profitability of the investment, they require corporations to register their stock offerings by submitting financial documents to ensure public confidence.
-Registration and the cost of producing those financial documents can be quite hefty, which is why the government instituted Regulation D. Regulation D allows small companies to remain private and offer stock to a few accredited investors significantly reducing costs and time.
-Accredited investors must have a minimum net worth of $1 million dollars, and be able to withstand the risk of financial loss.
-Mr. Wesley recaps by saying, 'If I can remain private, issue stock to a few wealthy investors, who can help the widget corporation make solid financial decisions, that's the route I'm taking'.
+The Securities and Exchange Commission (or SEC for short) regulates stock offerings.
+While it doesn't guarantee the profitability of an investment, it requires corporations to register their stock offerings by submitting financial documents to ensure public confidence.
+Registration and the cost of producing those financial documents can be quite hefty, which is why the government instituted Regulation D. Regulation D allows small companies to remain private and offer stock to a few accredited investors, significantly reducing costs and time.
+Accredited investors must have a minimum net worth of $1 million dollars and be able to withstand the risk of financial loss.
+Mr. Wesley recaps by saying, 'If I can remain private and issue stock to a few wealthy investors who can help the widget corporation make solid financial decisions, that's the route I'm taking.'

-A business plan is a roadmap of the company's offerings, goals and methods for achieving those goals.
+A business plan is a roadmap of a company's offerings, goals, and methods for achieving those goals.
 Additionally, investors and financial institutions want to ensure the business has sufficient capital to implement and maintain those goals.
 Therefore, the business plan should include one or both types of financing: debt and equity.

 Debt represents business loans and issuing bonds, while equity focuses on stock.
 There are two types of stock, common and preferred, and with each type, stock warrants or options can be issued.
-While each type have their advantages and disadvantages, both must be registered with the SEC unless an accredited investor purchases stock from a private company through Regulation D legislation.
+While each type has its advantages and disadvantages, both must be registered with the SEC unless an accredited investor purchases stock from a private company through Regulation D legislation.

 To unlock this lesson you must be a Study.com Member.